PlatinumChest/svatantrata.net/_posts/2025-11-09-services-begin.md

   1. Nginx Proxy Manager - To make some services face the web

 - Untrusted Services:
-  1.qBittorrent - For torrenting needs
+  1. qBittorrent - For torrenting needs
   2. Pterodactyl Node - Moved once more for added security

 - Enterprise Services: